ideaflare/ideaflare.github.io/_posts/2017-06-19-architecture.markdown

  * Documentation, keeping good track of e-mails and discussions
  * Negotiate
  * A mediator between business strategy, operations and developers

-> “Truth can only be found in one place: the code.” -_Robert Cecil Martin_
+> “Truth can only be found in one place: the code.” _-Robert C. Martin_

 ##### - Christoph Alrich [@ideaflare](https://twitter.com/ideaflare)